rose-ar/rose-ar.github.io/README.md

-# CausalCity: Complex Simulations with Agency for Causal Discovery and Reasoning
+# ROAR: A Large-Scale Analysis on Robustness in Action Recognition

-This is the official code repository to accompany the paper "CausalCity: Complex Simulations with Agency for Causal Discovery and Reasoning".
+This is the official code repository to accompany the paper "ROAR: A Large-Scale Analysis on Robustness in Action Recognition".
-Here we provide python code for generating and logging scenarios using the simulation environment as well as links to the baseline code used for running our experiments.
+Here we provide the datasets as well as links to the baseline code used for running our experiments.